# #

 - Legend has Saint Genevieve's prayers save Paris from the Huns.
 As this church harbors her tomb, it was the site from which medieval processions to save the city from calamities began:

-This photo and the next two by Pamela Spurdon
+This photo and those that follow are by Pamela Spurdon

 Vallès, the mayor and others saved those edifices, and other Communards saved the Louvre: